andreasabel/inCode/entry/foldl-adjunction.md

   deriving (Functor, Show, Eq, Ord)
 ```

-`EnvList r` is essentially just a *list* of `r`s.
-It is now also our suspect for
+`EnvList r` adds a *list* of `r`s to a type.
+It is now also our suspect for a
-a potential left-adjoint to `Fold r`: a "conceptual opposite".
+potential left-adjoint to `Fold r`: a "conceptual opposite".

 ``` {.haskell}
 -- source: https://github.com/mstksg/inCode/tree/master/code-samples/adjunctions/foldl.hs#L71-L72